 I saw close to 100 movies this past year, yet I still missed a few that I will have to catch on Blu-ray or Netflix.
-And since one of my rules for inclusion on this list is having seen the film, to accurately judge the music’s effectiveness within the format for which it was composed, the list might change once I have a chance to hear how Jonny Greenwood’s brooding music for THE MASTER and Henry Jackman’s retro score for WRECK-IT RALPH work within the context of their respective films.
+But one of my rules for inclusion on this list is I must see the film, to accurately judge the music’s effectiveness within the movie.
+Had I heard Jonny Greenwood’s brooding music for THE MASTER and Henry Jackman’s retro score for WRECK-IT RALPH work within the context of their respective films, the list might have changed.

 Since the calendar dictates that I compile a list anyway, I humbly submit my selections for this past year.
 As with any list, the contents and placement could change at any time depending on my mood.
 But as of the moment I hit the “publish” button, these are my top 10 film scores for 2012.